Legal Studies Minor

 - A minimum of nine credits must be completed in residence at Texas Tech University

-- For questions about the Legal Studies Minor please email us at email@example.com.
+- For questions about the Legal Studies Minor, please email us at email@example.com

 Legal Studies Minor Required Coursework

-With emphasis on academic and institutional engagement, utilization of resources, intellectual agility, and future application, the following 12 credit hours of coursework are required for all Legal Studies Minor students.
+With an emphasis on academic and institutional engagement, utilization of resources, intellectual agility, and future application, the following 12 credit hours of coursework are required for all Legal Studies Minor students.